Skip to main navigation Skip to main content

 Bio

 Thomas Freese is an accomplished artist in multiple disciplines—writing, storytelling and visual art.
-Mr. Freese worked in the Arts in Education since 1994, doing visual arts residencies in 100 locations across Kentucky.
-Since 1998, Mr. Freese has written 130 articles for Lexington’s Chevy Chaser Magazine and published 7 books of ghost stories.
-He is currently completing a children’s book project.
-Mr. Freese has performed story programs for 15 years.
+Mr. Freese worked in the Arts in Education since 1994, doing visual arts residencies in over 100 locations across Kentucky.
+Since 1998, Mr. Freese has authored 200 articles and published 12 books.
+Mr. Freese has performed story programs for 30 years.
 He has over 20 story programs.
 When working with students, Mr. Freese often combines his expertise to help children create works of art in the venues of writing, storytelling and art.
-Mr. Freese relates well to children of all ages and uses guitar and harmonica to add to his stories.
+Mr. Freese relates well to children of all ages and uses guitar, harmonica, drum and Native American flute to add to his stories.
+Drawing on his varied life experiences, Thomas has been a Shaker singer, hiked the Grand Canyon, lived 12 years in Indian country, learned Spanish in Mexico, and was on a storytelling tour in Argentina.

 Potential Residency Project